 Photo Credit: David Hannigan

-NEW: Seasonal Restrictions for Shed Antler and Horn Collection
+Shed Antler and Horn Collection in Colorado Information

-On Thursday, Jan.
-11, 2018, the Colorado Parks and Wildlife Commission voted unanimously to approve the creation of a seasonal closure on shed antler and horn collection on all public lands west of I-25 from January 1 through April 30 annually.
+In 2018, the Colorado Parks and Wildlife Commission voted unanimously to prohibit shed antler and horn collection on all public lands west of I-25 from Jan.
+1 through April 30, annually.

 To read the closure regulations, see section O. Antler and Horn Collection within the Chapter 0 General Provisions Regulations document.

 Why is this necessary?
 How does shed collection hurt deer, elk and other wintering wildlife?